leehagaman/rtd-reader/README.md

   <img src="images/amplification_demo.png" width="700" />
 </p>

-<p alight="center">Serial monitor output comparing amplified and unamplified measurements.
+<p align="center">Serial monitor output comparing amplified and unamplified measurements.
 These curves were obtained by pinching a PT1000 with my fingers and then releasing.
 The overall offset can likely be fixed with calibration.
 (Image will be updated to a cleaner one soon.)</p>

 To improve this resolution, the Arduino will also measure an amplified temperature, which lets you effectively "zoom in" on an specific temperature range (see above comparison).
 There is a several step process to determine the ideal resistors for a given temperature range of interest.